pdetli/project-final/README.md

 ### Project-Final

 A multi-page webshop for buying & selling Vinyls built with MERN Stack.
-Design and developed by Pinar Demirel and Daniel Vestin.
+Designed and developed by Pinar Demirel and Daniel Vestin.

 ### Technical Requirements